A practical 12 to 18 month route for experts who want to move from invisible operator to regular keynote speaker.

 Frequently Asked Questions

-Most business leaders need 12 to 18 months of deliberate positioning to move from occasional conference panellist to regular paid keynote speaker.
-The timeline accelerates significantly with a published book, national media coverage, and a management company handling booking and positioning.
+Most business leaders need 12 to 18 months to move from occasional appearances to regular paid keynote bookings.
+The timeline can shorten when the speaker already has a book, media proof, strong operator credentials, or an active audience.

 Written by